ahmadjumaamohamad/Music-Player-Promotion/README.md

 ### What is a Browser (must know vocabulary)
 - Inside computer to drives, using a pathway
 - Into Internet using http & port-80 or https & port-443 (IP sockets)

-# Grading
-- Submit GitHub Repository URL, parent pathway
-- Note: completing this is a grade itself

 ---